 If you spend much time in meetings or presentations, note taking is a survival skill.
-But I’m surprised at how few people bother to do it.
+So I’m surprised at how few people bother to do it.
 Those who do sometimes express frustration at how ineffective it can be.

 That’s probably true for a lot of people, and I bet it’s why so few people bother to take notes.
 No one has ever told us why it’s important or how to do it.
 That ends here.
 I’m going to share not only why you should take notes but also offer four suggestions on how to do it better.

-Reasons for Note Taking
+Reasons for note taking